Groguard/Godot-OpenVR-Controller-Template/README.md

 # Godot-OpenVR-Controller-Template
 A basic Godot OpenVR controller template
 This was built using Godot 3.2 and the latest openvr addon from the assests library.
+I've made a few modifications to the default helper scenes to make some of the features in this demo work.
+If you update the scripts in this project, it will break.

 # Current Features
 - Picking up and dropping objects